mvolkmann/blog/src/smalltalk/10-syntax.md

 | reference to current object in a method           | `self`                                                     |
 | compound literal evaluated by compiler            | `` `expression` ``                                         |

+There is no syntax for describing a class as a whole.
+Instead, a class is described by sending a message to its superclass and each class/instance method is described separately.

 Whitespace in Smalltalk code is insignificant.
 Spaces, tabs, and newline characters can be freely inserted.